 What type of fencing you choose for your cows will depend, in part, on their breed and usage.

-Beef cattle tend to be bigger and tougher, therefore requiring stronger fences than dairy cows.
-If you’re getting bulls as well as cows, your best fence for cattle will need to be stronger again, and a little higher.
+Beef cattle tend to be bigger and tougher, requiring stronger fences than dairy cows.
+So if you’re getting bulls and cows, your best fence for cattle will need to be stronger again and a little higher.

 You may need a fence that’s robust enough to keep predators away from your precious calves.
 On the other hand, you might need to consider wildlife-friendly fencing if deer or pronghorn are liable to cross it.